bitcoinfo/bitcoin-history/README.md

 * [Untold History of Blockchain](https://www.linkedin.com/pulse/untold-history-blockchain-petri-basson/)
-Encryption;
   - Phil Zimmerman creates PGP, the first publicly available encryption allowing people to communicate using 128-bit encryption and Diffie-Hellman for key management.
-Zimmerman published PGP code in book form to strengthen its case as speech.
+Zimmerman published PGP code in book form to strengthen its case as freedom ofspeech.
   - Open Source software development
   - Peer to peer sharing